The following best practices will help optimize migration performance, reduce errors and enhance your overall migration experience.

 It is recommended to disable Windows Update from installing any updates during the migration.
 If updates are installed and Windows forces a reboot as a result, it will cause active migration jobs to crash.

 Multi-factor authentication (MFA) is a policy that requires the account owner to verify login attempts with a second device of their choosing.
 We recommend you disable MFA prior to migration.

 It is recommended you disable/pause any on-prem server backups scheduled to perform during migration processing.

 Prior to migration, both the source and target accounts must be provisioned and licensed.

-Prior to migration, we recommend communicating to end-users migration expectations, including the timing of the migration and asscoiated best practices.
-It is recommended tha
+Prior to migration, we recommend communicating to end-users migration expectations, including the timing of the migration and associated best practices.